-In a series of additional questions emailed to Yeliseev following a phone interview, Global Witness asked him to comment on the coincidence that both companies he set up, Vesatel United and Southfield Management, appear to be registered by the same providers who registered a number of companies with suspicious transactions through AUB.
+In a phone interview, Global Witness asked Yeliseev to comment on the coincidence that both companies he set up, Vesatel United and Southfield Management, appear to be registered by the same providers who registered a number of companies with suspicious transactions through AUB.
 Yeliseev told Global Witness: "I didn't get into the details of the deal much [...]
 Kuchura asked for a consultation on jurisdictions where the beneficiaries are confidential, so I offered several jurisdictions [...]
 I had partners that dealt in offshore company registrations so I ordered these companies from them."

 In response to a question about whether he had registered other companies in these countries which linked to AUB, Yeliseev said he did not register any other companies which weren't related to Alfa Telecom.
 In a follow-up email, Global Witness asked who his partners were who provided the offshore companies.
 Yeliseev did not reply.
 Gourevitch's lawyer made no reference to the MegaCom issue in his response.